 The 2017 Competition Programme will be published in February 2017. – Click Here to download

-Congratulations to Wilson, Daniel and Adam on their fantastic achievement in 2016.
+Congratulations to Roger, Daniel Moore and Daniel Dynes on their fantastic achievement in 2017.

 To view the full table of winners of the Angler of the Year award dating back to 1975. – Click Here